lamerecarter/scattered-invoice-threat-hunt/README.md

 (Insert screenshot)

 Why This Matters:
-The attacker used inbox rules to suppress security notifications and conceal evidence of compromise, allowing the intrusion to remain active for a longer period.
+The attacker used inbox rules to suppress security notifications and hide indicators of compromise, allowing malicious activity to continue without immediately alerting the victim.

----

-🏁 Flag 24: Initial Credential Source
+🏁 Flag 27: Credential Source

 MITRE:
 T1078.004 — Valid Accounts: Cloud Accounts

 Question:
-What malware category likely provided the initial credentials?
+What malware category likely provided the initial credentials used in the attack?

 Answer
 Infostealer